 A "How To" speaker series, presented by the IIE, ASI Beach Pride Events, and the Career Development Center.
-We will meet virtually once a month on THURSDAYS discussing and navigating hot topics that every young entrepreneur needs to know.
+We will meet virtually once a month on WEDNESDAYS discussing and navigating hot topics that every young entrepreneur needs to know.

 Innovation Hour: Latinx Entrepreneurs

 Thursday, September 23, 2021, 12:00pm - 1:15pm